cbirdlab/limpet_heat_budget_model/README.md

 ## Caveats

-* I wrote this before I learned tidyverse, so please excuse the messy code.
+* I wrote this before I learned the tidyverse philosophy

 * I was never able to exactly replicate the results of the pubs that I used to make this code.
 It can be improved.